BlueBrain/hpcbench/docs/campaign.rst

 ~~~~~~~~~~~~~~~~~~~~~~
 A dictionary to add environment variables.
 Any boolean values; true, false, yes not, need to be enclosed in quotes to ensure
-they are not converted to True or False by YAML parse.
+they are not converted to python True or False values by the YAML parse.

 .. code-block:: yaml
   :emphasize-lines: 5